 Target’s circle-within-a-circle logo design promotes universality.
 Here the white spaces − the negative spaces − run along with the red, which speak of trust and strength.
 More so, the circles express values such as community, friendship, and endurance.
 The colors themselves are important.
 Red signifies passion, attention, and reputation.
 White, on the other hand, embodies virtue, cleanliness, and health.

 What can we learn from Target’s logo?

 A key takeaway is to focus on shapes and colors.
-This is because such shapes and colours communicate meaning.
-In this case, the colours denote community and trust − the circle does just that.
+This is because such shapes and colors communicate meaning.
+In this case, the colors denote community and trust − the circle does just that.
 Also, the white spaces leave the design uncluttered.
 As a result, the core message is presented without elements that aren’t needed or which do not add any value.